anonymoussepaperauthor/More-Consensus-Less-Confusion/README.md

-# More Consensus, Less Confusion: Automatically Mitigating Unstable Recommendations
+# More Consensus, Less Confusion: Cheap Fixes for Unstable Recommendation in SE Analytics

 > **Anonymous submission for ICSE 2027** — Author information withheld for double-blind review.